zuozhenggh/learning-library/data-management-library/goldengate/bigdata/mysql-to-kafka/mysql-to-kafka.md

     ```

 ## Summary
-In summary, you loaded data in MySQL database ‘ggsource’, GG extract process ‘extmysql’ captured the changes from the MySQL binary logs and wrote them to the local trail file.
-The pump process ‘pmphadop’ routed the data from the local trail (on the source) to the remote trail (on the target).
-The replicat process ‘rkafka’ read the remote trail files, acted as a producer and wrote the messages to an auto-created topic for each table in the source database.
+In summary, you loaded data in MySQL database `‘ggsource’`, GG extract process `‘extmysql’` captured the changes from the MySQL binary logs and wrote them to the local trail file.
+The pump process `‘pmphadop’` routed the data from the local trail (on the source) to the remote trail (on the target).
+The replicat process `‘rkafka’` read the remote trail files, acted as a producer and wrote the messages to an auto-created topic for each table in the source database.

 You may now *proceed to the next lab*.